Headless Horseman Hayrides and Haunted Houses: Corn maze

 Numerous actors are hidden in a one-way maze to scare passersby.

 Haunted houses

 Several haunted houses, each updated annually with a new theme, are also part of the attraction.

 The Creature

 Appearing in 2007, the Creature was a 150 ft-long inflated attraction that appeared to be a sleeping dinosaur or dragon.
 Customers passed through the mouth and walked past internal organs on their way through to the back.

 Other activities

-H5 includes four eating establishments (Croaked Crow Cafe, Evil Eatery, Witch Hazel's and Deadly Doughnut) and four gift shops (Magic Moon Gifts, Ghoulish Gifts, Phantom Photos, and Scarewear).
+H5 includes four eating establishments (Croaked Crow Café, Evil Eatery, Witch Hazel's and Deadly Doughnut) and four gift shops (Magic Moon Gifts, Ghoulish Gifts, Phantom Photos, and Scare wear).